Ravencentric/pyanilist/README.md

 ## About

 - Supports both sync and async.
-- Read-only API wrapper.
+- Provides easy access to almost every field present in Anilist's `Media` type.
-- Only supports querying the `Media` type.
+- Only supports querying the `Media` type

 ## Installation